byte-physics/igortest/docu/sphinx/source/advanced.rst

 frame work stays in the same test case.
 It is allowed to register another monitoring in the `_REENTRY` function.

-Multiple subsequent calls to :cpp:func:`RegisterUTFMonitor()` in the same function overwrite the previous registration.
+Multiple subsequent calls to :cpp:func:`RegisterIUTFMonitor()` in the same function overwrite the previous registration.

 Test Cases with background activity are supported from multi data test cases, see